Stephen Berger: Entry into politics

 Berger entered the political arena to work for the Adlai Stevenson and John F. Kennedy presidential campaign in 1960.
 In 1964 he ran underdog Jonathan B. Bingham's successful congressional campaign in the Bronx against Charles A. Buckley, a Bronx Democratic fixture and powerhouse.
-He served as executive assistant to Congressman Bingham from 1964 to 1968.
+He was executive assistant to Congressman Bingham from 1964 to 1968.
 He later managed the campaign of Bronx Borough President Herman Badillo, a former US Representative, in the 1969 New York mayoral primary and Richard Ottinger's bid for the U.S. Senate in 1970.

 The Rockefeller Commissions, 19721974

-In the early 1970s, Berger served on two major commissions under Governor Nelson Rockefeller.
+In the early 1970s, Berger was on two major commissions under Governor Nelson Rockefeller.
 From 1972 to 1973, he held the position of executive director of The New York State Study Commission on New York City (the Scott Commission) that proposed sweeping changes in social services, fiscal systems, health and hospital services and government structure and jurisdiction.
 The Scott Commission studies warned of a multibillion-dollar city deficit when few had foreseen the up-coming mid-1970s fiscal crisis.

-From 1973 to 1974, also under the Rockefeller administration, Berger served as a consultant to the Rockefeller Commission on Critical Choices for Americans, a private study project on national and international policy created to study the various resources and stresses on resources that would determine the environmental and economic health of America over the next several decades.
+From 1973 to 1974, also under the Rockefeller administration, Berger was a consultant to the Rockefeller Commission on Critical Choices for Americans, a private study project on national and international policy created to study the various resources and stresses on resources that would determine the environmental and economic health of America over the next several decades.